Skip to content

 1. Lucky Number 9

-Dubbed the Number of Heaven, the number 9 has great significance in China and dragons are closely tied to it.
+Dubbed the Number of Heaven, the number 9 is significant in China, and dragons are closely tied to it.
 This can be seen even in the classical depictions of the dragon in Chinese culture, where the dragon is described as having 117 scales or 9×13 to be exact, as well as 81 or 9×9 Yang and 36 or 9×4 Yin.

 Lucky no. 9 is also why the classical depictions of the dragon in China identify nine forms of the dragon and nine sons.
-One of the Chinese Dragon’s most popular manifestations is the Nine-Dragon Wall, a spiritual wall with portraits of 9 dragons that adorn one of the walls in the imperial palaces and gardens.
+One of the most popular Chinese dragon manifestations is the Nine-Dragon Wall, a spiritual wall with portraits of 9 dragons that adorn one of the imperial palaces and gardens.

 The Chinese Dragon